mmsaki/snarky-js/README.md

 [Documentation for SnarkyJS Functions / Classes / Types etc](https://docs.minaprotocol.com/zkapps/snarkyjs-reference#publickey).

-It is recommended to use the [zkApp CLI](https://github.com/o1-labs/zkapp-cli) to build a zkApp in Mina.
+It is recommended to use the [zkApp CLI](https://github.com/o1-labs/zkapp-cli) to build a zkApp in Mina, however, this project did not use that, you can `npm i` if you are cloning this project.

 Install zkApp CLI